How to Smoothly Transition to New Software in Your Police Department

 The whole point of implementing new software is to make processes in your agency more efficient.
 However, learning something new takes time.
 You may have to adjust some of your normal processes.
 But as long as you're prepared and ready, it will save you time, money, and hassle in the long run.

-It is essential to communicate with your personnel about the new product and the implementation plan.
+It is essential to communicate with your employees about the new product and the implementation plan.
 Whether they are in charge of setting it up or just using it once and a while, it is important to keep things transparent across the board.

 Not only should you communicate with your employees, but also the software company you are purchasing from.
 If you have a complicated situation or concerns about how it will really work, explain it to the software company.
 No one knows the system better than them!